-- 1. Eligible Service Population means individuals who are residents of long-term care facilities (i.e. nursing, skilled nursing, distinct part facilities, residential care facilities for the elderly, and other adult care homes similar to these facilities), hereinafter referred to as residents, regardless of their socio-economic status or area of residence.
-[OAA §§ 102(35), 321(a) (10); Welf. & Inst.
-Code § 9701(b), (e)] - 2.
+- 1. Title III-B (Supportive Services) means a variety of services including, but not limited to: personal care, homemaker, chore, adult day care, case management, assisted transportation, transportation, legal assistance, information and assistance, outreach, services that promote or support social connectedness and reduce negative health effects associated with social isolation, and long-term care ombudsman advocacy, as defined in the National Aging Programs Information Systems (NAPIS) categories and the National Ombudsman Reporting System (NORS).
+[OAA § 321(a)] - 2.
+Eligible Service Population means individuals who are residents of long-term care facilities (i.e. nursing, skilled nursing, distinct part facilities, residential care facilities for the elderly, and other adult care homes similar to these facilities), hereinafter referred to as residents, regardless of their age, socio-economic status or area of residence.
+[OAA §§ 102(35), 321(a) (10), 711(6); Welf. & Inst.
+Code § 9701(b), (e)] - 3.
 Local Ombudsman Program Coordinator means the individual selected by the Governing Board or Executive Director responsible for the Local Ombudsman Program and designated by the State Ombudsman to represent the Local Ombudsman Program and the Office of the State Long-Term Care Ombudsman.
-This individual manages the day-to-day operations of the Local Ombudsman

-Program, including implementation of federal and State requirements.
+This individual manages the day-to-day operations of the Local Ombudsman Program, including implementation of federal and State requirements.
 [OAA § 712(a)(5)(A); Welf. & Inst.
-Code § 9701(d)]

-- 3. Local Ombudsman Program means either a program of the AAA or its Subcontractor that is designated by the State Ombudsman to carry out the duties of the State Long-Term Care Ombudsman Program with respect to the Planning and Service Area.
+Code § 9701(d)] - 4.
+Local Ombudsman Program means either a program of the AAA or its Subcontractor that is designated by the State Ombudsman to carry out the duties of the State Long-Term Care Ombudsman Program with respect to the Planning and Service Area.
 The selection is in accordance with policies and procedures established by the State Ombudsman and which meets the State Ombudsman's criteria for designation and concurrence.
-[OAA §§ 711(3), 712(a)(5)(A)] [45 CFR 1327.1] [Welf. & Inst.
-Code § 9701(a)] - 4.
+[OAA §§ 711(3), 712(a)(5)(A)] [45 CFR 1324.1] [Welf. & Inst.
+Code § 9701(a)] - 5.
 Office of the State Long-Term Care Ombudsman (OSLTCO) means the office established by CDA to carry out the State Long-Term Care Ombudsman Program both directly and by contract between CDA and the AAAs.
 As a program of CDA, OSLTCO is responsible for activities that promote the development, coordination, and utilization of ombudsman services.
 OSLTCO analyzes data, monitors government actions, and provides recommendations pertaining to long-term care facilities and services.
 OSLTCO periodically updates training procedures for Local Ombudsman Programs and provides them with administrative and technical assistance.
 [OAA §§ 711(1), 712(a)(1), 712(h); 45 CFR 1324.1; Welf. & Inst.
-Code §§ 9710, 9716, 9717] - 5.
-Ombudsman Representative means the volunteer or employee of the Local Ombudsman Program who is individually certified by the State Ombudsman in accordance with policies and procedures established by the State Ombudsman serve as a representative of the Office.
+Code §§ 9710, 9716, 9717]

+- 6. Ombudsman Representative means the volunteer or employee of the Local Ombudsman Program who is individually certified by the State Ombudsman in accordance with policies and procedures established by the State Ombudsman serve as a representative of the Office.
 [OAA §§ 711(5), 712(a)(5)(A); 45 CFR 1324.1; Welf. & Inst.
-Code § 9712.5] - 6.
+Code § 9712.5] - 7.
 State Long-Term Care Ombudsman Program means the CDA program through which the functions and duties of OSLTCO are carried out, consisting of the State Ombudsman, OSLTCO headed by the State Ombudsman, and the representatives of the Office.
-[OAA § 712(a)(1)(B)] [45 CFR 1327.1] [Welf. & Inst.
-Code § 9700] - 7.
-State Long-Term Care Ombudsman hereinafter referred to as the State Ombudsman means the individual who heads OSLTCO and is responsible to personally, or through representatives of the Office, fulfill the functions, responsibilities and duties set forth in OAA § 712(3) [OAA §§ 712(a)(2); 45 CFR 1324.1; Welf. & Inst.
+[OAA § 712(a)(1)(B)] [45 CFR 1324.1] [Welf. & Inst.
+Code § 9700] - 8.
+State Long-Term Care Ombudsman hereinafter referred to as the State Ombudsman means the individual who heads OSLTCO and is responsible to personally, or through representatives of the Office, fulfill the functions, responsibilities and duties set forth in OAA § 712(a)(3) [OAA §§ 712(a)(2); 45 CFR 1324.1; Welf. & Inst.
 Code §§ 9701(f), 9711]